unnamedjk/realtime-fortnite-replays/README.md

+# Realtime Fortnite Replays
+This project is aimed at processing and streaming data to SingleStore.

-# s2fn-demo
+# Requirements
-Processing &amp; analyzing Fortnite replay data in real-time using SingleStore
+- Docker